zerothi/sisl/docs/tutorials/tutorial_01.rst

    >>> single_carbon = Geometry([[0., 0., 0.]], Atom('C'))

 which changes the Hydrogen to a Carbon atom.
-See <link to atom_01.rst> on how to create different atoms.

 To create a geometry with two different atomic species, for instance a chain of alternating Natrium an Chloride atoms, separated by 1.6 A one may do::